surlabs/Panopto/README.md

 * **LTI Username parameter override**:	Leave empty
 * **Show this in Sign-in Dropdown**: False (don't check)

-Now, to create an api user:
+2. Create an API User:
 * Navigate to "System" -> "Users"
 * Click on "Batch Create" (for some reason you can't create single external users)
 * As "Provider", choose the previously created identity provider